lorencerri/quick.db-guide/README.md

 ### quick.db-guide
-A simple web-app to display how to use quick.db
+A simple, interactive web-app on how to use quick.db

 https://quick-db-guide.vercel.app